 Proactive Audit and Alignment to Best Practices Prevents Issues from Arising

 - Dedicated role and process for developing technology standards

 - Continual audit and alignment to standard best practices

-- Areas outside of alignment are reviewed for business risk and costs to remediate as part of CIO steering meetings
+- Review areas outside of alignment for business risk and costs to remediate as part of CIO steering meetings

 - Manage firmware and minor application releases

 - Document: WAN, LAN, applications, passwords, procedures, remote access, virtualization

 Guidance and Direction on an IT Plan and Budget Lets Your Business Do More with Less